honeybadger26/otree_rule-following-as-signal/README.md

 # Todo - Simon

 - Please advise: how do we change the number of rounds?
 I found these lines in code.py -- is it just a matter of changing them?
+[Simon: Yes these are the correct variables (from `rfas/models.py`).
+I have changed them to 15 rounds each in this commit]

 	    PT1_NUM_ROUNDS = 3
 	    PT2_NUM_ROUNDS = 3